nikolaf-adsk/MaterialX/documents/DeveloperGuide/MainPage.md

 - `MATERIALX_PYTHON_OCIO_DIR`: Path to a folder containing the default OCIO configuration to be packaged with MaterialX Python.
 The recommended OpenColorIO configuration for MaterialX is [ACES 1.0.3](https://github.com/imageworks/OpenColorIO-Configs/tree/master/aces_1.0.3).
 - `MATERIALX_PYTHON_PYBIND11_DIR`: Path to a folder containing the PyBind11 source to be used in building MaterialX Python.
 Defaults to the included PyBind11 source.

+### Building MaterialX JavaScript

+Building the JavaScript and WebAssembly library requires the user to install and activate the emsdk environment.
+For more information follow the instructions in the JsMaterialX [README.md](../../source/JsMaterialX/README.md).

+The `MATERIALX_BUILD_JS` option will turn off the `MATERIALX_BUILD_RENDER` and the `MATERIALX_BUILD_TESTS` options.

+Additional options for the generation of MaterialX JavaScript include the following:

+- `MATERIALX_JS_BUILD_TYPE`: If this option is omitted, a release build will be generated.
+Set this option to `DEBUG` to generate a non-optimized build.

 ### Building The MaterialX Viewer

 Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX Viewer.
 Installation will copy the **MaterialXView** executable to a `bin/` directory within the selected install folder.